Our Textbook Philosophy

 Similarly, many textbooks pander to youthful tastes with silly graphics, images of kids on skateboards, and childish attempts to seem ‘cool’ through style, fonts, and design.
 The irony here is that most students are aware of these pathetic efforts to get their attention, and they end up mocking their books and despising the educational system that does not consider them worthy of more mature curriculum material.

 Some texts simply lack aesthetic sensitivity, apparent from their gaudy and overblown design.
 In other cases the ugliness is due to the use of primitive clipart or inelegant graphical features.

 It is becoming increasingly common for the prose content to be written in English well below the appropriate grade level.
 Also, many texts bypass ideal opportunities to enhance and integrate content with the appropriate mathematics and historical study of the subject.
 Even more troubling is the case where chapter exercises do not call for analytical thinking or the kind of effort that effects real assimilation.
 Exercises that involve only simple matching, fill in the blank, or ‘busy-work’ worksheets end up teaching students to jump through hoops to get a daily grade rather than facilitating learning.
 To compound the problem, students may come to expect that this low level of effort is normal and be pleased with their skill at completing exercises that are hardly suitable for elementary school.

 Other Considerations for Christian Educators

-So what do NSM textbooks do to address these problems?
-The textbooks published by Novare Science & Math are all designed around our three focus principles which are explained in more depth on our Wonder, Integration, Mastery page.
+So what do Novare textbooks do to address these problems?
+The textbooks published by Novare are all designed around our three focus principles which are explained in more depth on our Wonder, Integration, Mastery page.
 But here are the specific ways that we implement those principles in our texts.